-OJ L 372, 27.12.2006, p.
+3 OJ L 372, 27.12.2006, p.
 12.

-- (5) Performers generally start their careers young and the current term of protection of 50 years applicable to fixations of performances often does not protect their performances for their entire lifetime.
-Therefore, some performers face an income gap at the end of their lifetime.
-In addition, performers are often unable to rely on their rights to prevent or restrict an objectionable use of their performances that may occur during their lifetime. - (6) The revenue derived from the exclusive rights of reproduction and making available, as provided for in Directive 2001/29/EC of the European Parliament and of the Council of 22 May 2001 on the harmonisation of certain aspects of copyright and related rights in the information society1, as well as fair compensation for reproductions for private use within the meaning of that Directive, and from the exclusive rights of distribution and rental within the meaning of Directive 2006/115/EC of the European Parliament and of the Council of 12 December 2006 on rental right and lending right and on certain rights related to copyright in the field of intellectual property2, should be available to performers for at least their lifetime. - (7) The term of protection for fixations of performances and for phonograms should therefore be extended to 70 years after the relevant event.
+- (3) For phonogram producers the period starts with the fixation of the phonogram or its publication within 50 years after fixation, or, if it is not published, its communication to the public within 50 years after fixation. - (4) The socially recognised importance of the creative contribution of performers needs to be reflected in a level of protection that acknowledges their creative and artistic contributions. - (5) Performers generally start their careers young and the current term of protection of 50 years applicable to fixations of performances often does not protect their performances for their entire lifetime.
+Therefore, some performers face an income gap at the end of their lifetimes.
+They are also often not able to rely on their rights to prevent or restrict objectionable uses of their performances that may occur during their lifetimes. - (6) The revenues derived from the exclusive rights of reproduction and making available, as provided for in Directive 2001/29/EC of the European Parliament and of the Council of 22 May 2001 on the harmonisation of certain aspects of copyright and related rights in the information society4, as well as fair compensation for reproductions for private use within the meaning of that Directive, and from the exclusive rights of distribution and rental within the meaning of Directive 2006/115/EC of the European Parliament and of the Council of 12 December 2006 on rental right and lending right and on certain rights related to copyright in the field of intellectual property5, should be available to performers for at least their lifetime. - (7) The term of protection for fixations of performances and for phonograms should therefore be extended to 70 years after the relevant event. - (8) The rights in the fixation of the performance should revert to the performer if a phonogram producer refrains from offering for sale in sufficient quantity within the meaning of the International Convention on the Protection of Performers, Producers of Phonograms and Broadcasting Organisations copies of a phonogram which, but for the term extension, would be in the public domain or refrains from making such a phonogram available to the public.
+That option should be available on expiry of a reasonable period of time left to the phonogram producer to carry out both of these acts of exploitation.
+The rights of the phonogram producer in the phonogram should therefore expire, in order to avoid a situation in which these rights would coexist with those of the performer in the fixation of the performance while the latter rights are no longer transferred or assigned to the phonogram producer.

-OJ L 167, 22.6.2001, p.
+4 OJ L 167, 22.6.2001, p.
 10.

-OJ L 376, 27.12.2006, p.
+5 OJ L 376, 27.12.2006, p.
 28.